joejonesphd/joejonesphd.github.io/_posts/2018-11-03-VariabilityMERGE.md

 ---
 layout: post
-title: Variability Importance Part II
+title: Variability Importance
 author: Joe Jones
 ---

 Why we need to show measures of variability in the media.

-# Part I.
+# Is it really that hard to show Variability
 -----

-# Is it really that hard to show Standard Deviations
+# Introduction

 I understand that not everyone has ever been exposed to "sophisticated" measures of variability.
 Thinking back to my education, before college, I only learned about range as a measure of variability.
 However, I do remember learning about percentile ranks.
 Once I got to college and learned about standard deviations (SDs) in my first stats class, it made understanding percentile ranks even better.
 It wasn't until I learned about hypothesis testing that I really learned the importance of SDs.